-Grab yourself a cuppa, a coffee or a glass of water and learn how to lose weight, the Purition way!
+So grab yourself a cuppa, a coffee or a glass of water and learn how to achieve great nutrition, unlock your optimal health and lose weight with Purition.

 Lose weight: The Purition Way

 First things first, does your body need to eat 3 meals a day?
 If so, follow our easy 3 meals a day plan.
-If you’re not much of a breakfast person, follow our even easier 2 meals a day plan.
+If not, follow our even easier 2 meals a day plan.

 I was totally sceptical about this, but post-menopausal and struggling to lose weight, I had to try something.
 I don’t do diets and don’t have time to spend hours shopping.
 2 weeks of having 1 shake a day and an evening meal, I’m down 5lbs.
 I’ve struggled for over 18 months to get this weight off.
 I’m ecstatic.
 It’s stopped me snacking and I’m not craving carbs at all.